Pensacola State College requires at least 120 semester hours to graduate with a bachelor's degree.

 There is no accelarated degree program at Pensacola State College, but students who wish to save money or graduate early can look into transferring in credits.
 Pensacola State College accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Pensacola State College has a summer session, so students can earn credits during the summer.

-Around 74% of students who started college at Pensacola State College finish the requirements for graduation within six years.
+NOTE: Around 74% of students who start college at Pensacola State College finish the requirements for graduation within six years.

 Pensacola State College offers an orientation program before the start of fall classes to prepare new students for college life.

 |Summer Classes Available||√|

 Reminder: Pensacola State College may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Pensacola State College has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.